Application period is now open. The deadline to apply is September 30, 2023. See details below!

 1. Statement of Purpose (PDF document)

 Please address your qualifications and desire to participate in ICEP.
 Because ICEP is a reciprocal exchange, ICEP fellows from the United States will also host their international counterparts.
 In your statement of purpose, please share your vision of how you might structure an experience for a visiting conductor to benefit your wider choral community.
-In addition, please share how your experience in Germany might impact your future work and how you plan to continue to foster the relationships built.
+In addition, please share how your experience in the guest country might impact your future work and how you plan to continue to foster the relationships built.

 2. Curriculum Vitae (PDF document)